UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_01.md

 Both syntaxes are acceptable depending on your preference.

-This type of syntaxes is only possible for decisions that involve only `if` and `else` conditions.
+This type of syntax is only possible for decisions that involve only `if` and `else` conditions.

 ---